siddhant-vij/User-Authentication-System/README.md

 ## Future Improvements

-- **Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.
 - **Backup and Recovery**: Design a backup mechanism to safeguard user data and ensure recovery options in case of system failures.
 - **Transition to a Relational Database**: Migrate from a CSV-based system to a more robust relational database like PostgreSQL or MySQL for better scalability, performance, and security.
 - **Database Backup**: Implement routine backups of the database to ensure data safety in case of unexpected failures.